-PLACES TO VISIT IN OUR CUSCO CITY TOUR
+PLACES YOU VISIT IN OUR CUSCO CITY TOUR

 CUSCO CITY TOUR – PRIVATE GUIDED TOURS EVERY DAY – In the morning (9 am) or afternoon (1pm)

-In the afternoon, we will pick you up from your hotel proceeding to visit the Imperial City.
+We will pick you up from your hotel to being your visit of the Imperial City of Cusco.
 It is a living example of the mix of Andean and Spanish culture.
-We start the tour at the Convent of Santo Domingo built over the Koricancha, which was the Ancient Inca Palace and the main worship center of the Sun God.
-You are given plenty of time to enjoy these incredible sites.
-From there we visit the archaeological site of Sacsayhuaman, with its impressive Inca architecture, which dominates the city.
-Finally, we explore the archaeological sites of Q’enqo, Pucapucara and Tambomachay, which are located in the northeast section of the city.
-You will return to your hotel in Cusco in the early evening.
+We start the tour at the Convent of Santo Domingo built over the Koricancha, which was the Ancient Inca Palace and the main worship center of the Sun Inti.
+You are given plenty of time to enjoy these incredible sights.
+From there, we visit the archeological site of Sacsayhuaman, with its impressive Inca architecture, which dominates the city.
+Finally, we explore the archeological sites of Q’enqo, Puca Pucará and Tambomachay, which are located in the northeast section of the city.
+We will take you back to your hotel in Cusco after the four hour tour.

 Koricancha and the Convent of Santo Domingo

-The convent was built on the spectacular Coricancha ‘enclosure of gold’.
-This was the most important temple dedicated to the worship of the Sun and the walls of which were lined with solid sheets of gold.
-All that remains now is the fine stonework; the conquistadors took the rest and destroyed the temple to build the convent.
-Coricancha was also an observatory, where priests kept track of major celestial events.
-Today it houses an impressive collection of canvas paintings from the Escuela Cusqueña of art.
+The convent was built on the spectacular Koricancha, which translates to ‘enclosure of gold’.
+This was the most important temple dedicated to the worship of the sun and during Inca times, the walls of which were lined with solid sheets of gold.
+All that remains now is the fine stonework; the conquistadors took the rest and dismantled the temple to build the convent.
+Koricancha was also an observatory, where Inca priests kept track of major celestial events.
+Besides the impressive Inca and Spanish architecture and history, you will also see an impressive collection of canvas paintings from the Escuela Cusqueña de Arte.

-Sacsayhuaman (which means ‘satisfied falcon’) is one of the most impressive sites built by the Incas.
-It is generally referred to as a fortress; however, it is not certain what its main function was in reality.
+Sacsayhuaman, which means ‘satisfied falcon,’ is one of the most impressive sites built by the Incas.
+It is generally referred to as a fortress.
+However, it is not certain what its main function was before the Spanish arrived.
 Current research suggests that it was more likely used as a temple, as Inca tombs have been discovered in the area.

-The site is a marvelous archeological feat; even now after it was destroyed, one can only imagine its greatness when it stood in its full glory.
-The stones in the wall are incredible and the largest one weighs 128 tons.
+The site is a marvelous archeological feat: even now, after many parts have been destroyed, one can imagine its greatness when it stood in its full glory.
+The stones in the walls are incredible and the largest one weighs 128 tons.

-The Incas envisioned Cusco as having a puma shape and Sacsayhuaman was the head.
+The Incas planned the city of Cusco in the shape of a puma, with Sacsayhuaman as the head.
 The magnificent zigzag walls are the major attraction.
-The grounds surrounding Sacsayhuaman are still used today for the colourful festival of Inti Raymi, which is held to celebrate the winter’s solstice on the 24th of June.
+The grounds surrounding Sacsayhuaman are still used today for the colorful festival of Inti Raymi, which is held to celebrate the winter’s solstice on the 24th of June.

-The site of Q’enqo (meaning ‘maze’ in Quechua) contains the most impressive carved rocks in the Cusco area.
-There are carvings everywhere, although some are very indistinct, such as a llama, a condor and snakes have been identified.
-There are many zigzag channels on top of the natural rock, probably used for pouring sacrificial chicha (a local liquor made from corn).
-Below the rock, there are a number of caves and passageways, an altar, which was used for the sacrifices of lamas, and mummifications of buried people have been discovered.
+The site of Q’enqo, which means ‘maze’ in Quechua, contains the most impressive carved rocks in the Cusco area.
+There are carvings everywhere, although some are indistinct, as a llama, a condor and snakes have been identified.
+There are many zigzag channels sculpted into the natural bedrock, probably used for pouring sacrificial chicha (a local drink made from corn).
+Below the rock, there are a number of caves and passageways, an altar, which was likely used for the sacrifices of lamas.
+The mummifications of buried people have also been discovered at this site.

-Puka Pukara means ‘the red fortress in quechua.
+Puka Pukará means “the red fortress” in Quechua.
 This is a small site and although the name suggests that it was a fortress, it does not appear to have had any defensive purpose.
-Probably it was used as an administrative center.
-The interesting point is the way the Incas built the walls over the rocks.
+Probably it was used as an administrative center and was also a resting place for chaskis who carried messages from town to town.
+The interesting point here is the way the Incas built the walls over the natural bedrock.

 The name means “place of rest” in Quechua.
-It used to be the royal hacienda of the Inca Yupanqui when he went to hunt in the surrounding area.
+It used to be the royal palace of the Inca Yupanqui when he went to hunt in the surrounding area.
 This site was also thought to have been used as a Temple to the Water.
-There are some interesting aqueducts, canals and cascades sculpted out of stone, designed to channel water flowing from a nearby stream.
+There are some interesting aqueducts, canals and fountains sculpted out of stone, designed to channel water flowing from a nearby stream.

 - Pick up at your hotel

-- Private transportation to visit all Inca places
+- Private transportation to visit all Inca sites

-- Entrance to Archeological sites: Purchase the Boleto Turistico (tourist ticket) of 70 soles (about US$22), at the first site you enter.
+- Entrance to Archeological sites: Purchase the Boleto Turístico (tourist ticket) of 70 soles (about US$20), at the first site you enter.
 This can be used for 1 day to visit archeological sites in the Cusco region.
 (See important info, for other options)

-- Entrance of Qoricancha (10 Soles per person)
+- Entrance to Qoricancha (10 Soles per person)

 WHAT IS NOT INCLUDED IN THE PRICE

-- Entrance to Archeological sites: The Boleto Turistico (tourist ticket) soles (about US$40), at the first site you enter.
-This can be used for 10 days to visit all sites in the Cusco region.
+- Entrance to Archeological sites: The one day Boleto Turístico (tourist ticket) 70 soles (about US$20), at the first site you enter.
+The 10 day ticket can be used to visit all sites in the Cusco and Sacred Valley region.
 (See important info)

-- Entrance of Koricancha ( 10 Soles per person)
+- Entrance ticket for the Qoricancha ( 10 Soles per person)

 ONLY SMALL GROUPS FOR CUSCO CITY TOUR